xunilalala/hanime-auto-coins-plus/README.md

 `pip install -r requirements.txt`
 3. Open `.env` file and enter your hanime email and password
 4. Run the script.
+A more indepth tutorial is down below.

 If you get any errors or need any help, feel free to open an issue.
+You can do this on the original repository to get help by the original creator of this.
+You can do this here to get help by me (zip6como)

 ## How does it work?
 When we observe the requests made by the app to it's server, we'll see that, to get coins the app makes a request containing a reward token.
 The server then validates the reward token and gives us the coins.
 The token is generated on the client side somewhere when you click on an ad.